 Application Process and Timelines

-Applicants must submit all application materials (see Palliative Care Social Work Fellowship Application) together in one packet.
+Applicants must submit all application materials (see Palliative Care Social Work Fellowship Application (PDF)) together in one packet.
 Applications should be delivered in paper form, not electronically.
-The application deadline is April 15, 2015.
-A small group of finalists will be asked to interview for the fellowship in late April/early May.
-A final decision for awarding the fellowship will be made by mid-May.

 IMPORTANT INFORMATION FOR CURRENT MSW STUDENTS: All applicants are required to pass the graduate MSW licensure exam prior to the interview process for finalists.
 For students enrolled in an MSW program in a state that does not allow students to test prior to graduation, an application for licensure in the state of Minnesota can be initiated.
 This will allow you to receive permission to test (which does not have to be done in Minnesota, as it is a national test).
 Please start that process early enough to allow you to take the test by mid April.

 For information regarding licensure in Minnesota, please visit the Minnesota Board of Social Work website.